-Merchandise that’s sitting on your shelves or in the back room is money that you’re basically throwing away, which is why this KPI is so important.
-This metric shows how many times a company has sold and replaced inventory during a period and gives you the data necessary to decide how often you should be ordering and how to optimize the number of a certain product that should be on your shelves.
+Merchandise that’s sitting on your shelves or in the back room is money that you’re basically throwing away.
+Which is why this KPI is so important.
+This metric shows how many times a company has sold and replaced inventory during a period.
+And it gives you the data necessary to decide how often you should be ordering and how to optimize the number of a certain product that should be on your shelves.

 How to measure: (Actual Payroll Costs / Total Sales Revenue) x 100

-This measures the percentage of gross revenue that is spent on payroll, which is often a difficult line to walk for many retailers.
+This measures the percentage of gross revenue that is spent on payroll.
+This is often a difficult line to walk for many retailers.
 While you want to have enough employees to optimize sales, you also don’t want to hire employees you don’t really need.

 Most retailers aim for their payroll percentage to be 15-30% of their overall revenue.
 When calculating this KPI, be sure to use your gross revenue, and not your net profit.